“Nothing great comes easy, and nothing easy can ever equate to greatness.”

 - If Windows Defender detects threats on the system, click the Clean Threats button to remove them.
 To know more about the malware or virus, click the ‘See threat details’ link.

 Unfortunately, Windows Defender can miss high-level viruses and malware.
 So, if you want to reinforce your PC’s security, we recommend installing Auslogics Anti-Malware.
 This tool can identify attacks and threats no matter how discreetly they operate in the background.
-Since Auslogics is a certified Microsoft Gold Application Developer, the tech company ensured that its anti-virus program will not conflict with Windows Defender.
+Since Auslogics is a certified Microsoft Silver Application Developer, the tech company ensured that its anti-virus program will not conflict with Windows Defender.
 As such, you can have the peace of mind knowing that your computer receives optimum protection.

 Method 8: Running the ‘sfc /scannow’ Command